Peeling the Diagnostic Onion

 Can you start to see how the forms of EDS and especially the new HSDs may get easily missed?
 We have a lot of possible onion layers to peel back before we may think to check for a hypermobility spectrum disorder or other connective tissue disorder.
 And a lot of missing or misinformation to overcome even when they are suspected.

-I highly recommend the RCGP’s EDS Toolkit for General Practitioners I helped co-author with Dr. Reinhold this year (2018) to help get them up to speed the quickest.
-As well as my friend John’s free online CME’s offered here.
+I highly recommend the EDS Toolkit for General Practitioners I helped co-author with Dr. Reinhold this year (2018) to help get them up to speed the quickest.
+And other resources I have gathered for doctors on this page too.

 Well written … totally relatable and tells an all too common story.
 I struggle to trust any GP or consultant but do my best to keep faith things will improve.
 All 3 of my children present with EDS related issues.
 I am diagnosed, they aren’t.
 The youngest was dxd with CRPS and IBS as well as severes disease.
 3 NHS peds diagnosed.
 Sadly No one took it seriously and he suffered at school.
 I then home schooled.
 Social Services accused me of FI and I lost him to care system.
 This is happening too often…. a sad and drastic consequence happening to many innocent EDS parents.